 The surrounding Orion’s Sword is larger – remember, M42 is just part of it – but can be captured with a 500mm lens as long as you vertically align the frame with the long axis.

 These are just some of the beautiful deep-sky objects that can be seen in Orion.
-For more, read our guide to the best targets to see in the Orion constellation.
+For more, read our guide to Orion.
 For inspiration, take a look at the Hubble Space Telescope’s image of the Orion Nebula.

 Keep your camera in tiptop shape: read our guide on how to clean a DSLR camera.